jiho264/BitLog2/README.md

 ## BitLog2: A Log-Based 4-Bit Quantization for Attention Map Using Bit Shifting
 ![img](BitLog2.png)
 - The 4-Bit Log-based Quantization mathod for attention map in Vision Transformer.
-- We use the Bit Shift Operation for computation of the Log2 and Exponential2.
-(Do not use the floating-point operation)
+- Previously, RepQ-ViT employed a log base of √2 for quantizing the attention map.
+- The exact value of the integer part of log2(x) can be calculated using a bit shift operation, avoiding the need for floating-point operations.
+- Furthermore, we propose the BitLog2 Half, which separates the decimal part using bit shift operations.
+As a result, this achieves better accuracy than RepQ-ViT.
-- The Experiment is based on the [RepQ-ViT, CVPR2023](https://github.com/zkkli/RepQ-ViT), and we replaced only the Attention Map's quantization method.
+- Our experiments are based on RepQ-ViT, CVPR2023, but we replaced only the quantization method for the attention map.

-Below are instructions for reproducing the classification results of BitLog2.
+Below are the instructions for reproducing the classification results of BitLog2.

 ## Evaluation